DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
 row | any | A row.
-selected | boolean | Indicates if a row is selected. onToggle | () => void | An event that initiates row selecting or deselecting.
+selected | boolean | Indicates whether a row is selected. onToggle | () => void | An event that initiates row selecting or deselecting.

 ## Plugin Developer Reference